Do you experience excessive sweating in the underarm area? If so, you are not alone.

 Are There Any Possible Side Effects?

 Following treatment, you may experience bruising in the treated area.
 This typically subsides in three to seven days.
 Additionally, for patients with severe hyperhidrosis, treatment may only reduce sweating.
-Patients with active skin infections, neuromuscular diseases, and those who are pregnant cannot receive this treatment.
+Patients with active skin infections, neuromuscular diseases, or who are pregnant cannot receive this treatment.